MOTHER JONES AND THE CHILDREN'S CRUSADE

 PHILADELPHIA, SUMMER 1903 — Another Fourth looms.
 There will be parades, fireworks, and this year the Liberty Bell touring America on a train car.
 But in Independence Park, a different kind of patriotism is brewing.

 A white-haired woman in a black dress stands at a podium.
 She calls a few children to join her.
 They scramble up steps and face the crowd.
 But are these children?
-All are worn down, defeated waifs “from whom all the childhood had gone.”
+All are worn down, a pack of defeated waifs “from whom all the childhood had gone.”
 At the woman’s request, some hold up hands to show missing fingers, mangled limbs.

 Philadelphia’s mansions, the woman says, are built on “the broken bones, the quivering hearts, and drooping heads of these children.”
 When hoots come from the adjacent City Hall, the woman shouts, “Someday the workers will take possession of your city hall and when we do, no child will be sacrificed on the altar of profit!”